English Plus/General Education Program

 FLES programs are taught mostly in English with the objective of exposing students to the target Filipino language for 30-60 minutes per day, 3-5 times a week.

 Special Education (SpEd)

 Special education provides an instructional environment that meets the specific needs of children that cannot be supplied through the regular education program.

 A special education setting comprised entirely of students with specific education needs taught by teachers with special education authorization.
 Longfellow presently has a mild-moderate program.
 Class sizes are limited to 12 students and there is paraprofessional support available.

 A program for students who participate in regular education, but may also receive special education instruction in the RSP.
 These students receive services either within the classroom, or “pulled out” of the regular education classroom for special assistance during specific periods of the day or week.
 They are taught by credential teachers with resource specialist authorization.

-The Student Assistance Program (SAP) is a “learning support” umbrella structure that brings together all support service providers at a school site.
-The SAP focuses on referred students, and coordinates respective programs and services to promote their academic success.
-The SAP provides early identification, assessment, referral, support, and service coordination for students experiencing academic, attendance, behavior/social, or health problems that impact school success.
+The Coordinated CARE Team (CCT) is a “learning support” umbrella structure that brings together all support service providers at a school site.
+The CCT focuses on referred students, and coordinates respective programs and services to promote their academic success.
+The CCT provides early identification, assessment, referral, support, and service coordination for students experiencing academic, attendance, behavior/social, or health problems that impact school success.
 In addition, school-wide issues are identified and addressed.

 PBIS (Positive Behavioral Intervention and Support)